 Dog meat costs 15 yuan/jin (half of kilo).
 Few days before the festival prices start to raise.

-Recently, in Yulin any references to dog meat has been removed.
+Recently, in Yulin, any references to dog meat have been removed.

-However there are many street vendors and market dedicated to dog meat.
+However, there are many street vendors and markets dedicated to dog meat.